 The insurance company can afford to hire adjusters who have a vast range of experience in the field.
-The adjuster needs to be knowledgeable about everything from plumbing, heating and cooling, electrical to finish work like drywall and paint.
+The adjuster needs to know everything from plumbing, heating, cooling, and electrical to finish work like drywall and paint.

-A big bonus of the insurance adjuster is that he or she comes at no additional cost to you as the homeowner.
+The insurance adjuster’s big bonus is that he or she comes at no additional cost to you as the homeowner.

 Most people have stayed with the same insurance company for the life of their homeownership.
 There is no reason to suspect that this adjuster would not want to fix the problem and skimp to save the insurance company money.